 - Individual risk assessment of potential rabies prone exposures should be undertaken promptly, so that post-exposure treatment (PET) can be initiated if required.
 Although treatment should be started promptly, initiating rabies PET is not a medical emergency, and can often wait until the next day.
 In complex cases, treatment can be initiated and further advice sought from consultants within the Rabies and Immunoglobulin Service (RIgS) on the next working day

 - All risk assessments should be completed using the rabies post-exposure risk assessment form and either directly uploaded into HPZone, or emailed to RIgS by secure email.
 The form can be encrypted using the button on the form, and the password sent in a separate email

 Post-exposure risk assessment: does the person need PET?

 - The following information is required to complete the risk assessment:

-- patient name, date of birth, age and address
+- patient name, date of birth, age, address, and NHS number if possible

 - date of exposure